Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: : Threshold-Adaptive BFT

 \subsubsection{Performance Degradation}

-To ensure \ourProtocol{} does not lead to performance degradation when compared to the performance of the conservative mode, all replicas periodically monitor their observed performance and compare it with expectations they have on the conservative mode.
-Replicas retrieve their expectations from AWARE's underlying latency prediction model~\cite{aware}.
-Using this model, replicas can predict their consensus latency for the conservative mode using the network latency map and set their \emph{consensus latency expectation threshold}.
-If they find that the consensus latency they currently observe exceeds this threshold, they stop their execution and ask for a synchronization phase.
-When $t+1$ replicas ask for a synchronization phase, the system switches to the conservative mode (see next section).
+To ensure \ourProtocol{} does not lead to performance degradation when compared to the conservative mode, all replicas periodically monitor their observed performance and compare it with expectations they have on the conservative mode.
+Replicas retrieve their expectations from \aware's underlying latency prediction model~\cite{aware}.
+Using this model, replicas can predict their consensus latency for the conservative mode using the network latency map and set their \emph{consensus latency expectation threshold}.\footnote{ In \aware, replicas run consensus to create a uniform view of latency measurements, which are recorded in the decision log.
+These can be accessed by each replica to deterministically compute an expectation value for consensus latency by feeding the measurements into a model that simulates the protocol run in conservative mode.
+The obtained expectation value serves as an indication to determine if an enabled optimization actually accelerates consensus or not. } If replicas find that the latency they currently observe exceeds this threshold, they stop their execution and ask for a view change (\serverRule{ S4}).
+When $t+1$ replicas ask for a view change, the system switches to the conservative mode (see next section).
 In the end, \ourProtocol{} only runs in fast mode if replicas observe the consensus latency to be lower than the expected latency in the conservative mode.